yet-another-static-site-generator/yass/others/README.md

 - robodoc.css      - CSS for code documentation
 - yass-icon.png    - icon for AppImage
 - yass.desktop     - desktop file for AppImage
-- build.sh         - script to build release for the program.
-Build the program in release mode and copy all files to proper location
+- build.tcl        - script to build release for the program.
+Build the program in release mode and copy all files to proper location. **Important:** run this script from the main project directory, not from this.
 - yass.appdata.xml - AppStream meta data for AppImage